Bosnia & Herzegovina

 Candidates are expected to be extremely adaptable and flexible.
 Living conditions and infrastructure in Bosnia and Herzegovina are improving.
 However, grantees should recognize that the country is still undergoing significant changes and transitions, and that medical care and other services are not up to U.S. or Western standards.

 Candidates should be highly motivated and demonstrate excellence through academic record, leadership potential, and qualifying educational and professional experiences.
-They are expected to serve as responsible representatives of their home country, to successfully undertake the Fulbright ETA fellowship, and to adjust to life in Bosnia and Herzegovina.
+They are expected to serve as responsible representatives of the United States, to successfully undertake the Fulbright ETA fellowship, and to adjust to life in Bosnia and Herzegovina.

-Candidates are encouraged to submit a thoughtful, well written, concise, and compelling application that illustrates qualifications, leadership, impact potential, and preparedness for English Teaching Assistantship in Bosnia and Herzegovina.
+Candidates are encouraged to submit a thoughtful, well written, concise, and compelling application that illustrates qualifications, leadership, project's potential impact (both in Bosnia and Herzegovina and the United States), and preparedness for an English Teaching Assistantship in Bosnia and Herzegovina.

 Eligibility